If you want to download free English conversations, you’ve come to the right place.

 Let’s get started.

-If your listening skills are very bad, you should listen to podcasts made for English students.
-Below are a couple of good ones.
+If your listening skills are not so good, it’s a good idea to start with podcasts for English students.
+Below are a few ESL podcasts that I recommend.

 This podcast is hosted by a group of Canadian English teachers.
 Just like the previous podcast, the hosts of this podcast speak slowly.
 What I like about this podcast is that the teachers talk about a variety of topics (not just English learning).
 So, listening to this podcast is a good way for beginners to learn new vocabulary.

-Note that, the speakers in these podcasts sometimes sound very unnatural (because they speak a lot slower than usual).
-So, I recommend listening to these podcasts only if you’re a complete beginner.
+Note: Sometimes, the hosts of Culips ESL Podcast can sound quite unnatural.
+(They tend to speak much slower than usual).
+So, I recommend listening to this one only if you’re a complete beginner.

 Another podcast about English learning.
 AJ Hoge, the host of this podcast, is a knowledgeable teacher.
 His podcast is easy to understand and interesting.
 I highly recommend it!